rosacozzani/Predictive-diffusion-model/README.md

 - 3 - a ML model to predict diffusion of signal over multi.layer dynamic graphs usign the concept of Graph Spectral Filter.
 The specific use case is to predict Covid-19 epidemic spread.

 Additional scipts are useful to
-- extract updated information about Covid-19 cases from a web page
+- extract updated information about Covid-19 cases from a web page, generating a file that can be imported by 2
-- define a good layout to plot the multilayer graph in the various script
+- define a good layout to plot the multilayer graph in the various script 1 - 2 - 3